Financial Philosophy, Goals, & Strategies

-by Grant Anderson, Assistant Superintendent of Finance & Operation Services
+by Grant Anderson, Associate Superintendent & Chief Financial Officer

 As a public servant managing taxpayer’s funds, it is my burden and obligation to assure the public through financial transparency that their funds are being managed in a system built on accountability.
 Good stewardship of district finance is an obligation which must include a fiscally responsible philosophy alongside financially sound goals, and strategies.

 It is impossible to place a value on the education of a student; however, educating a student has both short and long term costs.
 The financial well-being of a district is measured both by operating within the current year’s budget and financial assurance of meeting educational needs in the future.